-Research & Enterprise is committed to helping Royal Holloway staff to undertake knowledge transfer and commercialisation activities.
-For example, we can assist with:
+Research & Innovation is committed to helping Royal Holloway staff to undertake knowledge transfer and commercialisation activities.
+We can assist with:

 - Consultancy for external organisations: R&E provides the processes to support consultancy activity by academic staff

 - Partnerships with commercial, governmental or charitable organisations

 - Project development for commercial or non-commercial knowledge transfer

 - Identifying potential knowledge transfer partners for inventions and innovations, and conducting licensing negotiations